uoregon-libraries/uolib-primo-nui/README.md

 Then you have to change the view in your URL, e.g., `http://127.0.0.1/primo-explore/search?vid=UO_TEST`.

+## Alerts

+When something critical happens and a Primo-wide alert is needed, copy `alert.js` to `custom/UO/js/99alert.js` and change the example text copied from COVID messaging so it's a realistic example.

+Keep the `<aside>` and `<div>` elements intact, just change the text so that styles continue to work.

+When the alert period is over, delete that file.

 ## Development

 On your first run, build the docker images: `docker-compose build`.
 If you